David Huddleston (gymnast): Senior

 Huddleston won his first FIG World Cup medal at the 2019 Mersin World Challenge Cup when he finished second on the vault.
 He then competed at the 2019 World Championships and finished 39th in the all-around during the qualification round.
 With this result, he qualified for the 2020 Summer Olympics.

 At the 2020 European Championships, Huddleston helped the Bulgarian team finish fifth, and he finished eighth in the parallel bars final.
 He won a bronze medal on the parallel bars at the 2021 Osijek World Challenge Cup, behind Ferhat Arıcan and Milad Karimi.
 In June 2021, Huddleston dislocated his ankle and tore multiple ligaments.
 He still chose to compete at the Olympic Games one month later despite the injury.
 He finished 59th in the all-around during the qualifications and did not advance into any finals.

 Personal life

-Huddleston is in a relationship with Bulgarian rhythmic gymnast and Olympic champion Erika Zafirova.
+Huddleston was in a relationship with Bulgarian rhythmic gymnast and Olympic champion Erika Zafirova.